fenago/spark-dev3600/DEV361/Lab_5.md

 **Objectives**

--Launch the Spark interactive shell
+- Launch the Spark interactive shell

--Load data into Spark
+- Load data into Spark

--Explore data in Apache Spark
+- Explore data in Apache Spark

 #### Lab 4.1.1: Launch the Spark Interactive Shell
 The Spark interactive shell is available in Scala or Python.